Table Of Contents

-- K’ómoks will enter into a Wildfire Suppression Agreement that limits financial liability for wildfires that start on K’ómoks Lands, and
+- K’ómoks will enter into a Wildfire Suppression Agreement that limits financial liability for wildfires that start on K’ómoks Lands.

 - In addition to forest resources on K’ómoks Lands, K’ómoks has some provincial forest tenures and is seeking further forest tenure in the amount of 50,000 cubic meters annually for a total of 100,000 cubic meters.

-K’ómoks will have constitutionally protected access to surface water and groundwater which we be set out as water reservations.
+K’ómoks will have constitutionally protected access to surface water and groundwater which will be set out as water reservations.
 Water will be vital to the future of K’ómoks development.

-- K’ómoks will have a water reservation providing access to 11,893 cubic decameters of fresh water (enough to supply 20 – 30 thousand people with their annual water supply),
+- K’ómoks will have a water reservation providing access to 11,893 cubic decameters of fresh water (enough to supply 20 to 30 thousand people with their annual water supply).

-- The water sources will be from streams flowing through K’ómoks Lands; Puntledge River, Trent River, Oyster River, and Hart Creek, and
+- The water sources will be from streams flowing through K’ómoks Lands: Puntledge River, Trent River, Oyster River, and Hart Creek.

 - In addition, what is currently referred to as “band support funding” will be increased almost 10 times through an agreement to fully fund the actual “costs of government”.